 - Stress fractures

 If you have been injured at work, you are entitled to receive workers' compensation.
 The laws governing these benefits vary from state to state, so it is important that you consult an experienced workers' compensation attorney in your area to ensure that you receive the benefits you rightfully deserve.
 Most likely, you will be entitled to receive payment for medical expenses and lost wages due to the accident.

 Sometimes, insurance companies will deny a claim if your work injury aggravates a pre-existing condition.
 Depending on the circumstances of your accident, you may still be eligible to collect workers' compensation benefits.
 Make sure you talk with an attorney if your claim is denied.

-If you have suffered a workplace accident, please contact us.
-We will help you find a workers' compensation attorney near you who can help you receive the compensation you deserve.
+If you have suffered a workplace accident, search our directory find a workers' compensation attorney near you who can help you receive the compensation you deserve.